You are currently viewing 15 Photos & Videos Of The Historic Silk Road City Of Samarkand In Uzbekistan

 Those photos of Samarkand are just the first part of my trip to Uzbekistan, with much more to come.
 In Uzbekistan, I visited another equally historic silk road city, the wonderful “sandcastle city”, and the vibrant capital city.
 I also visited the capital of neighboring Kyrgyzstan and yet another new city in Turkey… in addition to flying long-haul business class for the first time.

-What do you want to know about this trip?
+What would you like to know about this trip?
 Tell us in the comments below.

-Explore awesome destinations: travel inspiration
+Explore awesome destinations: Travel inspiration

-Learn pro tricks: travel tips
+Learn pro tricks: Travel tips

 Share this post to help us help more people travel more for less: